 Before designing your integration, you’ll want to be aware of the different account types that exist on the Dwolla platform as well as their capabilities.

-A key difference between Traditional accounts and Access API Customer accounts outlined in this article is the onboarding user experience as well as the interaction with Dwolla.
-Traditional accounts access dwolla.com to manage their account, whereas Access API Customer accounts are managed entirely via the API by the Traditional account that creates them.
+A key difference between Transfer accounts and Access API Customer accounts outlined in this article is the onboarding user experience as well as the interaction with Dwolla.
+Transfer accounts access dwolla.com to manage their account, whereas Access API Customer accounts are managed entirely via the API by the Transfer account that creates them.

 Financial institutions play an important role in the Dwolla network.